google/flax/docs/howtos/model_surgery.rst

 the same way: flattening, modifying, unflattening, and then recreating a new optimizer state that mirrors the original state.

-If you're loading from a flax optimizer, all of the variables that should be optimized live in ``optimizer.target``.

 .. testcode::

   tx = optax.adam(1.0)